Profile image

 Rabah was the Oxford Bonavero Institute Fellow and then the Bertha Justice Fellow at Reprieve.
 He worked on terrorism and national security cases, such as the Third Direction litigation at the Investigatory Powers Tribunal.

-Examples of recent terrorism and homicide cases include:
+Examples of recent terrorism cases include:

-• R v IM (Old Bailey) – Junior counsel in murder trial on joint enterprise shooting involving eight defendants.
-Alleged revenge attack.
+• R v GY (Old Bailey) – Junior counsel in murder trial of music artist.
 Ongoing

 • R v MS (Old Bailey) – Murder trial where defendant suffering from dementia alleged to have killed his mother.
 Complex fitness and causation issues.
 Ongoing